Magnus Attefall

 CTT Systems’ original pad with approved GX60 material

-CTT Systems’ original humidifier pads are designed with GX60 material—a ceramic/active-carbon glass fiber composite specifically developed for aviation applications.
-This ensures optimal control over odors, bacteria, and pathogens, such as Legionella.
+CTT Systems’ original humidifier pads are designed with GX60 material—a ceramic/active-carbon glass fibre composite specifically developed for aviation applications.
+This ensures optimal control over odours, bacteria, and pathogens, such as Legionella.
 Top aircraft manufacturers and relevant authorities, including the FAA and FDA, specified the tests needed to approve the CTT Systems pads.

 PMA pad with GX30 material

-Conversely, the PMA pads utilize GX30 material, a glass fiber composite that has historically been used only for static industrial applications.
-The GX30 material is discontinued outside the US and, more importantly, has not been approved by major aircraft manufacturers or undergone all the rigorous testing necessary for aviation use.
+Conversely, the PMA pads utilise GX30 material, a glass fibre composite that has historically been used only for static industrial applications.
+The GX30 material is discontinued outside the US and, more importantly, has not been approved by major aircraft manufacturers or subjected to all the rigorous testing required for aviation use.

 Furthermore, the GX30 pad is designed to remain wet at all times during operation.
 The aircraft humidification system does not continuously rinse water through the pad; instead, it periodically sprays water onto it.